lachlanmq/easylptracker/README.md

 I set it to 120 seconds because I believe 2 minutes is a good balance.

-### No generative AI was used in this project and I do not consent to it being used within any AI tool or assistant.
+### No generative AI was used in the creation of this project and I do not consent to it being used within any AI tool or assistant.